clicknium/clicknium-docs/doc/api/python/uielement/click.md

 # click <!-- {docsify-ignore-all} -->
 ***def click(
         self,
-        click_type: Literal["click", "up", "down"] = ClickType.Click,
         mouse_button: Literal["left", "middle", "right"] = MouseButton.Left,
-        click_location: Literal["center", "lefttop", "leftbottom", "righttop","rightbottom"] = ClickLocation.Center,
+        click_location: ClickLocation = ClickLocation(),
-        click_method: Union[Literal["default", "mouseemulation", "controlinvocation"], ClickMethod] = ClickMethod.Default,
+        click_method: Union[Literal["default", "mouse-emulation", "control-invocation"], ClickMethod] = ClickMethod.Default,
-        modifier_key: Literal["none", "alt", "ctrl", "shift","win"]  = ModifierKey.NoneKey,
+        modifier_key: Literal["none-key", "alt", "ctrl", "shift","win"]  = ModifierKey.NoneKey,
-        xoffset: int = 0,
-        yoffset: int = 0,
-        xrate: int = 0,
-        yrate: int = 0,
         timeout: int = 30
     ) -> None***

-Performing mouse action on target element: single click, mouse key up or mouse key down.
+Single click the target element.

 **Parameters:**
-    &emsp;**click_type**: ClickType
-        'click': default value, single click the target element; 'up': mouse key up on the target element; 'down': mouse key down on the target element;
     &emsp;**mouse_button**: MouseButton
         &emsp;&emsp; The available values are: 'left', 'right' and 'center', default is 'left'.
     &emsp;**click_location**: ClickLocation
-        &emsp;&emsp; The relative position to the target element to perform the mouse action.
-The available values are 'center', 'lefttop', 'leftbottom', 'righttop' and 'rightbottom', and the default value is 'center'.
+        &emsp;&emsp; [ClickLocation](./doc/api/python/uielement/clicklocation.md) is set to define the click of the element position.
     &emsp;**click_method**: ClickMethod
         &emsp;&emsp; click method is set to choose which method to use when clicking the element.
 Default vaule is default.
-        &emsp;&emsp; `mouseemulation`: perform mouse emulator, move the mouse to the target element and click
+        &emsp;&emsp; `mouse-emulation`: perform mouse emulator, move the mouse to the target element and click
-        &emsp;&emsp; `controlinvocation`: invoke the action on the target element, for web element, perform through javascript; for windows application element, it should support the action, or it will be failed.
+        &emsp;&emsp; `control-invocation`: invoke the action on the target element, for web element, perform through javascript; for windows application element, it should support the action, or it will be failed.
-        &emsp;&emsp; `default`: for web element, use `controlinvocation`; for desktop element, use `mouseemulation`
+        &emsp;&emsp; `default`: for web element, use `control-invocation`; for desktop element, use `mouse-emulation`
     &emsp;**modifier_key**: ModifierKey
-        &emsp;&emsp; modifier key is set to click with the modifier key("alt", "ctrl", "shift","win").
+        &emsp;&emsp; modifier key is set to click with the modifier key("alt", "ctrl", "shift", "win").
 Default vaule is none.
-    &emsp;**xoffset**: int
-        &emsp;&emsp; x offset sets the click position based on click_location.
-When default value is 0, it means no offset.
-    &emsp;**yoffset**: int
-        &emsp;&emsp; y offset sets the click position based on click_location.
-Default value is 0.
-    &emsp;**xrate**: int
-        &emsp;&emsp; x rate percent of the click position is based on click_location.
-When default value is 0, it means no offset.
-If xrate is 1, it means X of click postion move to right.
-The distance is 1*element's width pixsels.
-    &emsp;**yrate**: int
-        &emsp;&emsp; y rate percent sets the click position based on click_location.
-When default value is 0, it means no offset.
-If xrate is 1, it means Y of click postion move to right.
-The distance is element's height pixsels.
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.